sartios/gatsby-blog-example/content/posts/02-03-2018-react-introduction/index.md

     - react
 ---

 React is a JavaScript library for building User Interfaces.
-There are many reasons to build a UI using React and a few of them are the following:
+A few reasons to build a UI using React are the following:

 * Optimized rendering performance.
 * SEO friendly.
 * Testable UI.
 * Code reusability with components.
 * Fast on large amount of data and components.

-In this series we are going to explore how to create a real world React application.
-A github repository is available with application's code.

 ## Contents